dannychen0830/dannychen0830.github.io/reading_list.md

 ## Reading List

-This is an idea taken from [Professor Cosma Shalizi](http://bactra.org/notebooks/) at CMU.
-I'll put some reading goals down and, if motivated enough, typeset it and store a summary in [notes](./notes.html).
+This will be my study plans for the future.
+This is an idea inspired by [Professor Cosma Shalizi](http://bactra.org/notebooks/) at CMU.
+I'll put some reading goals down and, if motivated enough, typeset it and store a summary in [notes](./notes.html).The first section is there to keep myself on track, and the second section archieves the potential readings.

-### Readings Now or in the Near Future
+### Readings for Summer 2021

-Amir, Ariel.
+- (Less Formal) Amir, Ariel.
 "Thinking Probabilistically."

-Gardiner, Crispin.
+- Gardiner, Crispin.
 Stochastic methods.
 Vol. 4.
 Berlin: Springer, 2009.

+### Readings Ideas for Fall 2021

+- Schilling, René L. Measures, integrals and martingales.
+Cambridge University Press, 2017.

 ### Readings to do... eventually